 It's a thing of beauty but comes at a high cost when it simply can't deliver on all the fronts.
 Starting at $349 (£299, AU$499) and peaking at an exorbitant $17,000 (£13,500, AU$24,000), this lightweight wristwatch is meant for patient early adopters and boutique store regulars.

 There are plenty of iPhone features that are and aren't carried over to the wrist.
 It makes calls, but it can't add new contacts.
 It listens to dictated texts and sends them as an audio message or transcription, but it doesn't have any sort of edit function.
-It tracks basic fitness goals, but not it's GPS-enabled, doesn't track sleep and third-party workout apps require an iPhone close by.
+It tracks basic fitness goals, but it's not GPS-enabled, doesn't track sleep and third-party workout apps require an iPhone close by.
 Likewise, it can name songs through the Shazam app, but it listens with the iPhone microphone, not its own.

 For iPhone users waiting for nice wristware, the Apple Watch takes the cake when you take price away from the equation.
 Here's hoping the major watchOS 2 update in the fall will make it number one.

 1. Sony Smartwatch 3